unicef-drp/GeoSight-OS-Documentation/src/user/manual/dashboard.md

 The Dashboard page is where users can interact with the final GeoSight dashboards.
 The Dashboard page consists of the following key elements:

 ![Dashboard page](img/geosight-dashboard-page.png)

 1. Left panel - contains a list of Indicator Layers, Context Layers and Filters.
 2. Map window - is used to visualize Indicator Layers, Context Layers and Basemaps along with map legend, map disclaimer and Time Slider.
 3. Widget panel - shows widgets that display summary data.
 4. Map toolbar - contains a number of tools for interacting with the map and side panels.
 Users can change Date/Time settings, admin level, switch between 2D/3D modes etc.
-5. Top panel - depending on priviledges users can enter the Edit mode, open Admin panel, open the Help Center or access their Profile page.
+5. Top panel - depending on privileges users can enter the Edit mode, open Admin panel, open the Help Center or access their Profile page.
+6. Basemaps - provide underlaying views that include road maps and satellite data for the indicators to be superimposed upon.